juliuschaesar-dev/juliuschaesar-dev/README.md

 - Workflow orchestration with Apache Airflow
 - Streaming and integration with Kafka and Apache NiFi
 - Cloud data solutions on Google Cloud Platform, AWS, and Alibaba Cloud
-- Data platforms including Databricks and Microsoft Fabric
+- Data platforms including Databricks, Microsoft Fabric, and Snowflake

 ---